 What is the Professional Pay & Decent Work campaign?

 As the decent work movement gains momentum in Ontario and around the world, it is important that Ontario’s early childhood workforce (EC workforce) becomes part of this broader movement for social and economic justice, fair work and compensation.
 This collective voice of advocacy can create a joint movement and collective action.

-We are joining forces with the Fight for $15 and Fairness and other movements for decent work to help mobilize for positive change!
+The AECEO continues to advocate around the Fight for $15 and Fairness and other movements for decent work to help mobilize for positive change!

-There are over 50,000 ECEs registered with the College of Early Childhood Educators and that number is growing.
+Currently there are over 50,000 ECEs registered with the College of Early Childhood Educators and that number is growing.
 Registered ECEs work with thousands of other staff and professionals that make up the broader EC workforce.
 We are a vibrant, diverse and resilient group of dedicated professionals working in numerous programs that support and sustain families, children and communities and we deserve Professional Pay & Decent Work.

 Current workforce context:

 - 24 % of RECEs working in licensed child care in Ontario earn less than $15/hour

 - Hourly wages in FDK are higher but annual salaries still work out to be close to the same